Overview

 Physical and neurological exam

-A health care professional will perform a physical exam.
-A neurological exam may include testing:
+A healthcare professional gives you a physical and neurological exam.
+This may include testing:

 - Reflexes.